harshit-sharma1256/Weather_app-for-techgig/README.md

 - The tool currently supports fetching weather data for a single city at a time.
 - It relies on the accuracy and availability of the OpenWeatherMap API.
-- The visibility data is provided in kilometers, and the dew point is in Celsius.

 ## Contributing